 The Company is required to release quarterly cashflow statements to the market which are not audited or reviewed by an external auditor.
-These cashflow statements are reviewed by the Audit Committee prior to their release to the market.
+These cashflow statements are reviewed by the Audit Committee and the full Board prior to their release to the market.